 E-resources access for visitors

-The Walk-in Access scheme can be used by external members and visitors to access our range of electronic resources whose licence agreements allow use by anyone on the Library premises.
+The Walk-in Access scheme can be used by external members and visitors to access a range of electronic resources whose licence agreements allow use by anyone on the Library premises.
 You'll find many of our online resources via the eResources Guide, but please note that not all will be available - see the 'Excluded e-Resources' below for more info.

 Unfortunately, we are not able to offer full or remote access to our e-resources for non-university members due to the licence terms with our providers.